Positive Psychology

 Head of Contact Centre, RAC

 “Positive Psychology programmes should probably be mandatory for senior and middle management embarking on any serious corporate, structural or culture, change initiative.
-I found Mindspring’s programme an outstanding and practical insight into building positivity and resilience within the
+I found Mindspring’s programme an outstanding and practical insight into building positivity and resilience within the business organisation in a time of challenge and change”

 Vice President, Field Operations, Hertz Europe